david-dome9/cloud-bots/docs/Bots.md

 Limitations: none

 ## cloudtrail_send_to_cloudwatch
 What it does: Makes CloudTrail output logs to CloudWatchLogs.
-If the log group doesn't exist alredy, it'll reate a new one.
+If the log group doesn't exist alredy, it'll create a new one.
 Usage: AUTO: cloudtrail_send_to_cloudwatch <log_group_name>
 Limitations: none
 Defaults: